mentoredproject/WP2-IEEE-Gobecom2024/README.md

-<h2>Adaptive Packet Padding Approach for Smart Home Networks: A Tradeoff Between Privacy and Performance</h2>
+<h2>Optimal Packet Padding for IoT Traffic Obfuscation</h2>
-Guide for conducting the experiments described in the paper "Adaptive Packet Padding Approach for Smart Home Networks: A Tradeoff Between Privacy and Performance":
+Guide for conducting the experiments described in the paper "Optimal Packet Padding for IoT Traffic Obfuscation":

 - The experiment configuration is defined in the file "Data/Configuration/experiment_configuration.json".
 In this file, specify the padding type (Proposal or Existing) and the strategy (100, 500, 700, 900, mtu, random, random255, exponential, linear, and mouse_elephant);
 - Produce the features for the original IoT traffic with the script "prepare_features.py".
 Please, in file "Data/Configuration/experiment_configuration.json", set 'None' for padding and paddingStrategy.
 Use these features to evaluate padding strategies;